 - Worried about your finances?
 Repeat after me: “And my God will meet all your needs according to the riches of his glory in Christ Jesus.” — Philippians 4:19

-Take Action: Speak meaningful Scripture verses out loud, repeat them over and over again in your head, write them down and post them all around your home, buy jewelry with the verse reference or meaningful words from the verse on it, do whatever you need to do to take every thought captive and replace the lies in your head with God’s truth.
+Action step: Speak meaningful Scripture verses out loud, repeat them over and over again in your head, write them down and post them all around your home, buy jewelry with the verse reference or meaningful words from the verse on it, do whatever you need to do to take every thought captive and replace the lies in your head with a positive affirmation using the words of God.

 4. Walk in Faith — Even When You Don’t Feel Like it